sarahfuchi/sarahfuchi/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on building up my GitHub profile with data-science projects.
+- 🔭 I'm currently working on building up my GitHub profile with data science projects.
-- 🌱 I’m currently learning Explanatory data analysis (EDA), Prediction (Regression), Prediction (Classification), Cluster analysis (Unclassified data) and Advanced data science (Deep Learning).
+- 🌱 I’m currently learning the basics of Exploratory Data Analysis (EDA), Prediction (Regression), Prediction (Classification), Cluster analysis (Unclassified data) and Advanced data science (Deep Learning).
 - 👯 I’m looking to collaborate on any of the presented data-science projects or open to other projects.
-- 🤔 I’m looking for help with front end applications, ideally displaying the data-science results on a website.
+- 🤔 I'm looking for help with front end applications, ideally displaying the data-science results on a website.
-- 💬 Ask me about anything data-science related, really!
-I love talking about this! :)
+- 💬 Ask me anything data-science related, and I'll be happy to help you out.
+I love talking about this!
-- 📫 How to reach me: Feel free to contact me or email me!
+- 📫 To reach me, please contact me on LinkedIn or email me!
 - 😄 Pronouns: She/her.
-- ⚡ Fun fact: When I am not coding, I am most likely knitting!
+- ⚡ Fun fact: I enjoy knitting when I'm not coding.

+### Backround

+I graduated from Tokyo Institute of Technology with a Bachelor of Science in mechanical engineering.
+I have worked at some of the top firms in the industry, but I have found a new passion in data science.
+I started coding more often in order to improve my skills.
+I enjoyed automating tasks we commonly complete manually.
+My team definitely appreciated that!
+I started working on predictive analytics projects on my own, even though I wasn't assigned any.
+I came up with my own ideas, designed a solution, and started implementing them proactively.